elixir-lang/elixir-lang.github.com/install.markdown

 ### Raspberry Pi

-If necessary replace "jessie" with the name of your Raspian release.
+If necessary replace "jessie" with the name of your Raspbian release.

   * The Erlang Solutions repository has a prebuilt package for armhf.
 This saves significant time instead of recompiling natively
   * Get Erlang key